Ivan-Escudero/pyhton-basics/README.md

 ## Mini projects
 - Statistics calculator (mean, median, variance)
+  - Input: list of numbers from user
+  - Output: basic descriptive statistics

 ## Purpose
 Learn Python fundamental as a base for Machine Learning and AI.